pyckup/pyckup/README.md

 ## About
-☎️ Call-E is a Python package used to make and recieve calls and have them conducted by AI.
+☎️ Pyckup is a Python package used to make and recieve calls and have them conducted by AI.
 🔧 Can be used to build all kinds of realtime applications that work over the telephone network, including ones with complex conversational flows.
 📖 It's like [Bland](https://www.bland.ai/) or [Synthflow](https://synthflow.ai/), but Open Source.
 ⚙️ Conversations can be defined by providing a YAML conversation configuration file (you can imagine the agent following a flowchart of conversation items that you specify).
 See annotated example in samples/sample_conversation_config.yaml.